-Many species of marine mammals, birds, and land mammals inhabit the abundant waters and coastlines of Kenai Fjords National Park and Prince William Sound.
+Many species of marine mammals, birds, and land mammals inhabit the abundant waters and coastlines of Kenai Fjords National Park.
 Listed below are just a few of the species that can be viewed from our cruises.
 Visit our whale watching page for information on the whale species that can be found in the area.

 These playful porpoises are often mistaken for Killer whales because of their similar markings.
 They are also one of the fastest marine mammals, second only to the killer whale.
 Often you’ll see them bow riding or circling at high speeds, breaking the water to breathe.
 Generally, these 4 to 6-foot mammals travel in pairs or large groups.

 This rare, endangered species lives in large colonies, feeding largely on mollusks and fish.
 They grow to 6 to 8 feet and weigh 1,500 – 2,200 lbs. (males) and 600 – 800 lbs. (females).
 They are distinguished from their cousins, the California Sea Lion, by their light colored, reddish fur.

 This wide-ranging seal can be found throughout most coastal waters in the northern latitudes.
 In Alaska, they are often seen resting on ice floes around active glaciers.
 They grow to a length of 4 to 5 feet and weigh 250 lbs.

 The smallest of all marine mammals but the largest of the weasel family, the playful sea otter spends most of its life in the water, feeding on fish, squid, sea urchins, and crabs.
 They often float on their backs, using their stomachs as a table for their food.
 They are generally 29 to 39 inches long with light brown heads and flipper-like feet.
 Otters are the only marine mammal that doesn’t have blubber to keep them warm in the frigid waters of the Pacific Ocean.
 Instead, they have the densest fur of any mammal, which keeps them warm and buoyant.